hklcf/VIP-for-Wordpress/README.md

 # VIP-for-Wordpress
-Only for the logged in users
+Only display content for the logged in users